 Lifetime also offers her peer counseling, which is wonderful because she can speak with a woman who’s walked through adoption before.
 Many of the women we work with want peer counseling.
 They want to talk to somebody who’s "been there, done that" in the last couple of years and answer questions she has.

-Once you're talking with a birth mother, we encourage you to make sure you're really listening to what she’s saying and what she’s asking for.
+If you're an adoption match, and you're talking with a birth mother, we encourage you to make sure you're really listening to what she’s saying and what she’s asking for.
 You might be having a conversation with her, and she's actually asking you for something, but you really have to listen for it.
 For example, if she’s telling you she needs you to be there at the hospital on time, that’s a way that you can support her and help her.
 Make sure that you’re able to provide and be there for that emotional support that she might need.

 Remember, this is an emotional time for everyone: for your birth mother, for you, for your spouse.
-Things can change moment-to-moment during the match.
+Things can change moment-to-moment during the adoption match.
 The biggest thing the Lifetime encourages all who are involved in adoption is to stay flexible.
 Try to understand that everyone around you is experiencing emotions and probably facing issues they have never faced before.

 Have some grace with yourself, with your spouse, with your child's birth mother, with the hospital staff, with the attorney, and any others involved.
 The best thing families can do while adopting is to stay flexible because things will be resolved.
 If you’re a "Type A" person, they may not be resolved in your preferred timeframe, but they will happen.